-We have agreed on three benchmarks, each one of them having unique features.
-The Motor-cade [7] instance used in the competition is a single model with small number of variables and locations.
+We have agreed on four benchmarks, each one of them having unique features.
+The Motor-cade [9] instance used in the competition is a single model with small number of variables and locations.
 Navigation [4] instance is much larger than Motorcade in the aspect of locations.
-We also present a composed system, which is the famous Fischer's protocol [1] to see the performance of different tools of handling composed system.
+We also have Distributed Controller and TTEthernet from the HPWC category.
 Next, let us briefly discuss the specificities and results of each benchmark problem.